awslabs/aws-config-rdk/README.rst

   Running create!
   Local Rule files created.

-The above example would create files with config rule name as 'MyLongerRuleName' and lambda function with the name 'custom-prefix-for-MyLongerRuleName' instead of 'RDK-Rule-Function-MyLongerRuleName'
+The above example would create files with config rule name as ``MyLongerRuleName`` and lambda function with the name ``custom-prefix-for-MyLongerRuleName`` instead of ``RDK-Rule-Function-MyLongerRuleName``

 RuleSets
 --------
 New as of version 0.3.11, it is possible to add RuleSet tags to rules that can be used to deploy and test groups of rules together.
 Rules can belong to multiple RuleSets, and RuleSet membership is stored only in the parameters.json metadata.
 The `deploy`, `create-rule-template`, and `test-local` commands are RuleSet-aware such that a RuleSet can be passed in as the target instead of `--all` or a specific named Rule.

-A comma-delimited list of RuleSets can be added to a Rule when you create it (using the `--rulesets` flag), as part of a `modify` command, or using new `ruleset` subcommands to add or remove individual rules from a RuleSet.
+A comma-delimited list of RuleSets can be added to a Rule when you create it (using the ``--rulesets`` flag), as part of a ``modify`` command, or using new ``ruleset`` subcommands to add or remove individual rules from a RuleSet.

-Running `rdk rulesets list` will display a list of the RuleSets currently defined across all of the Rules in the working directory
+Running ``rdk rulesets list`` will display a list of the RuleSets currently defined across all of the Rules in the working directory

 ::